jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 $$F = \int_{}^{}{\text{dT}\ q\left( T \right)\red{\mathbf{E}\left( T,S \right)}} + \purple{\int_{}^{}{\text{dT}\ q\left( T \right)\ln{q\left( T \right)}}} $$

 Now, if we look at this formula (check that you see this from above) it looks like it’s saying that ‘free energy’ is equal to an average (expected value) of the energy-like function, minus something that looks a little like a continuous version of the entropy[^9].
 This version of the formula is something you’ll hear Friston refer to often, because it's analagous to the  **Helmholtz free energy** from thermodynamics/statistical mechanics: $F = U-TS$.
 The Helmholtz free energy is defined as the difference between the internal energy $U$ and the entropy $S$ of the system, multiplied by the temperature $T$.
 Here the term ‘free energy’ acquires some physical sense, being the quantity of energy in our system that is available to do useful work.
-Here I've split the $+$ into two negatives to emphasise we have an entropy **minus** the entropy.
+Here I've split the $+$ into two negatives to emphasise we have a potential energy **minus** the entropy.

 $$F = \int_{}^{}{\text{dT}\ q\left( T \right) \mathbf{E}\left( T,S \right) } - \left( - \int_{}^{}{\text{dT}\ q \left( T \right)\ln{q\left( T \right)} } \right)$$

+Having gone through all of the above, we can now state the FEP explicitly:

+> The Free Energy Principle states that a system in nonequilibrium steady state with its environment must minimise its free energy

+We'll need another few posts to unpack everything there, but at minimum we now know what the 'free energy' term is and why minimising it might be useful!

-## Conclusion, Summary and Anki Cards
+## Conclusion, Summary, and Anki Cards

 We motivated the Free Energy Principle with three big ideas about living organisms: